 Here at Base Backpackers our local staff know the best beaches that you may not read about in your guide books!
 They may be off the beaten track – but that’s why we travel, right?
+So we asked our staff "what are the best secret New Zealand beaches?"

 1. New Chums Beach, Coromandel Peninsula